SirLich/sapiens-furniture/README.md

 ### Variations

-There are various material/model variations for the chairs, depending on the wood type you use.
+There are various material/model variations for the chairs, depending on the wood type you used to create the stock.
 Experiment!

+# Changelog

+## 1.0.0

+The first [release](https://github.com/SirLich/sapiens-furniture/releases/tag/1.0.0) of furniture really just contains chairs.
+More to come!

+## 1.1.0
+ -